LokiMCPUniverse/servicenow-mcp-server/README.md

 ## Acknowledgments

-- Built on the [Model Context Protocol](https://modelcontextprotocol.io/) by Anthropic
+- Built on the [Model Context Protocol](https://modelcontextprotocol.io/) standard
 - ServiceNow is a registered trademark of ServiceNow, Inc.